(Translate this site)

 Though I was pretty busy, I managed to yell warnings to the rest of the convoy about what was happening over the radio.
 Unfortunately, I couldn't reply to any queries or orders posed in response.

 I'd been in my usual place in the parade, bringing up the rear.
 I hoped I'd successfully minimized any shooters getting ahead of me.
 But other cars frequently passed the convoy under normal circumstances; so there was no telling.
 The convoy usually traveled in a pretty spread out formation.
-The lead car might often be miles ahead of the last car.
-Partly this made it harder for attackers to figure out which cars were part of the convoy and which weren't, plus gave the convoy a longer view of what was going on both ahead and behind, via radio contact.
+The lead car might often be a couple miles ahead of the last car.
+This made it harder for attackers to figure out which cars were part of the convoy, and which weren't, as well as made it tougher to estimate our numerical strength.
+This dispersal also gave the convoy a longer view of what was going on both ahead and behind, via radio contact.

-But in this case they seemed to know I was a member of the procession.
+But in this case the bad guys seemed to know I was a member of the procession.

 It'd been only a minute or so since the shooting started.
-Trapped by the width of the road and my job to prevent the attackers from getting ahead of me, I was fast running out of options for avoiding their fire.
-Shadowfast was getting shot up pretty bad; I'd soon be out of action no matter what happened.
+Trapped by the width of the road and my job to prevent any positively identified attackers from getting ahead of me, I was fast running out of options for avoiding their fire.
+Shadowfast was getting shot up pretty bad; I'd soon be out of action no matter what happened, at this rate.

-I went for broke, suddenly ignoring the gunfire and simply swerving back and forth to sweep the entire width of the road, even as I flipped on one electrical toggle switch and pushed forward on two mechanical cable levers which were situated on either side of my floor console.
-I shoved first one then the other in rapid succession to their stops.
+So I went for broke; suddenly ignoring the gunfire, and simply swerving back and forth methodically to sweep the entire width of the road, even as I flipped on one electrical toggle switch, and pushed forward on two mechanical cable levers which were situated on either side of my floor console.
+I shoved first one, then the other, in rapid succession to their stops.

-My super-bright strobes hidden in my backup light housings began flashing, immediately followed by dozens of small tire blowing metal spike clusters bouncing all over the road behind me.
-First one, then a second long metal crash bar clanged into my wake too.
-I'd just dropped every active anti-pursuit measure I had in that instant.
+My super-bright strobes hidden in my backup light housings began flashing; that was immediately followed by dozens of small tire blowing metal spike clusters bouncing all over the road behind me.
+Next, one long metal crash bar-- quickly followed by a second-- clanged into my wake too; I'd dropped every expendable anti-pursuit measure I had in that instant.

-The tire popping stars made of long sturdy nails sharp on both ends, bent ninety degrees and welded together, should be obvious to everyone in design and functionality.
+The tire popping stars made of long sturdy nails, sharp on both ends, bent ninety degrees and welded together, should be obvious to everyone in design and functionality.
 But the crash bars may not be.
-Each crash bar was a three-eighths of an inch thick steel rod about four feet in length, with both ends bent in such a way that the bar dropped at speed had to bounce all over the place wreaking havoc on the underside and suspension of almost any civilian type vehicle-- and they'd do even worse to wheels if they caught them.
-These babies were fully capable of blowing tires, cutting both brake hydraulic lines and mechanical cables, damaging transmissions, oil pans, suspensions, etc., etc.
+Each crash bar was a three-eighths of an inch thick steel rod about four feet in length, with both ends bent in such a way that the bar dropped at speed had to bounce all over the place, wreaking havoc on the underside and suspension of almost any civilian type vehicle-- and they'd do even worse to wheel assemblies if they caught them.
+These babies were fully capable of blowing tires, cutting both brake hydraulic lines and mechanical cables, damaging transmissions, oil pans, shock absorbers, etc., etc.

 Later on of course the bar design had proved invaluable in various highway altercations.
-The worst thing about them was having to fabricate replacements for them after every use.
+The worst thing about the bars was having to fabricate replacements for those you dropped.
 Agh!

-As I seemed to have a breather after that, and Shadowfast was still mobile, I switched off my strobes and radioed in to the limo to both give and receive updates.
+As I seemed to get a breather after that, and Shadowfast was still mobile, I switched off my strobes and radioed in to the limo to both give and receive updates.

-After my warnings the limo had sped up and radioed for emergency aid from local police forces, just in case.
-The whole convoy was now instructed to proceed to a certain pre-set rendezvous immediately; I was instructed to maintain my rear holding action as long as I could.
+After my warnings, the limo had sped up and radioed for emergency aid from local police forces, just in case.
+The whole convoy was now instructed to immediately proceed to a certain preset rendezvous somewhat short of our normal destination; I was instructed to maintain my rear holding action as long as I could.

-It was difficult to communicate with the limo as my two shattered windows and current speed were making for quite a rushing wind and noisy buffeting in the car.
+It was difficult to communicate with the limo, as my two shattered windows and current speed were making for quite a rushing wind and noisy buffeting inside the car.
 Thank goodness the windshield was still there!
-Cracked, but there!
+Badly damaged, but there!

 I wondered briefly how much it'd cost to install bullet-proof windows in Shadowfast all way around.

-The combination of my rear guard action plus the convoy having sped up and left me behind meant there was quite some distance between me and them now.
+The combination of my rear guard action, plus the convoy having sped up and left me behind, meant there was quite some distance between me and the rest of them now.
 But I was sure I could catch up quickly.

-I didn't get the chance.
-Over the radio I heard a disaster unfolding ahead.
-The convoy had streamed right into a moving ambush which cut them to pieces.
-Apparently several innocuous looking vehicles suddenly sprouted guns and began spraying the cars.
+But I didn't get the chance; over the radio, I began to hear indications of an utter disaster unfolding ahead.
+The convoy members ahead of me had apparently streamed right into a moving ambush, which cut them to pieces.
+Apparently several innocuous looking vehicles had suddenly sprouted guns and began spraying the cars.

 I knew the limo was bullet-proof, but the rest of the convoy only partially so, like me.

-The two lead bodyguard vehicles seem to have been taken out.
+The two lead convoy vehicles seemed to have been taken out.
 There were supposed to be another couple of vehicles with us, but I couldn't tell from the radio traffic if they were still around or not.
-Somehow the way beyond was also suddenly blocked around that time.
-For the limo did an emergency 180 degree turn, ran across the median, and began heading back in my direction on the opposite side of the interstate, radioing me to join them as they came through and be ready to act as a lifeboat.
+Somehow the way ahead was also suddenly blocked around that time.
+For the limo driver did an emergency 180 degree turn, ran across the median, and began heading back in my direction on the opposite side of the interstate, radioing me to join him as he came through, and be ready to act as a lifeboat.

 This was bad.
-It meant they were afraid the armored limo was going to be taken out or stopped, and perhaps only a smaller high speed, more manuverable car might get the V.I.P. out of harm's way.
+It meant he was afraid the armored limo was going to be taken out or stopped, and perhaps only a smaller, high speed, more maneuverable car might get the V.I.P. out of harm's way.

-Though Shadowfast and I had been picked partly for that very job, I dreaded the possibility.
-My car was already badly damaged and I didn't know how much further it'd go-- although all my gauges looked OK.
-Except for the gas gauge, I realized.
-A jagged hole now existed in the fiberglass dash where the gauge had been.
-Took out by a bullet, I supposed.
+Though Shadowfast and I had been picked partly for that very possibility, I dreaded the reality.
+My car was already badly damaged, and I didn't know how much farther it'd go-- although all my gauges looked okay.
+Except for the gas gauge, I realized: a jagged empty hole now existed in the fiberglass dash where the gauge had been.
+Taken out by a ricochet, I supposed.

 Well, my speedometer and odometer still worked.
-From experience I knew how far I could go on a full tank of gas-- well, at normal cruising speed anyway-- and we'd filled up before the trip, as was the norm.
-If my tank wasn't leaking I still had a couple hundred miles minimum left in me-- even running at full blast I was sure-- before we'd begin tapping our reserve fuel supply at the half-a-tank mark.
+From experience, I knew how far miles-wise I could go on a full tank of gas-- well, at normal cruising speed anyway-- and we'd filled up before the trip, as was the norm.
+If my tank wasn't leaking (a hard look in my mirrors detected no discernible liquid trail behind me), I still had a couple hundred miles minimum left in me-- even running at full blast, I was sure-- before we'd begin tapping our reserve fuel supply at the half-a-tank mark.

-I was in the habit of always filling my tank to the top and tracking my mileage from every gas stop.
+I was in the habit of always filling my tank to the top, and tracking my mileage from every gas stop.
 Because during Shadowfast's many months of transformation I'd for a while had to drive him with much of the dashboard missing-- including the gas gauge.
-Plus for a while I'd kept track of gas mileage merely to document the car's gas efficiency and what-- if any-- changes various add-ons achieved.
-Tracking mileage was also a good way to monitor your engine's tune up and other maintenance needs.
+Plus, for a while I'd kept track of gas mileage merely to document the car's gas efficiency and what-- if any-- changes various add-ons achieved.
+Tracking gas mileage was also a good way to monitor your engine's tune up and other maintenance needs.
 At least for drivers like me seeking maximum performance out of their machines.
-So I was well primed to operate without a fuel gauge.
+So I was well prepared to operate without a fuel gauge.

-I did my own 180 degree turn, stomping the emergency brake pedal with my left foot, then sweeping the steering wheel around so within seconds I was facing back the way I'd come.
-I then yanked the under-dash brake release with my left hand and made my way across the median too, to the lanes running back the way we'd come.
+Per orders, I did my own 180 degree turn, stomping the emergency brake pedal with my left foot, then sweeping the steering wheel around, so that within seconds I was facing the reverse direction from which I'd begun.
+I then yanked the under-dash brake release with my left hand, and made my way across the median too, to the lanes running back the way we'd come.

-Though it remained hard to tell in my mirrors what was going on behind me for another couple minutes, I soon could discern the limo coming up fast, its emergency lights flashing.
-I was only running around fifty mph now, waiting for the limo, but I'd gradually accelerate as it caught up, and take my position.
+Though it remained hard to tell in my mirrors what was going on behind me for another couple minutes, I soon could see the limo coming up fast, its emergency lights flashing.
+I was only running around fifty mph by this point, waiting for the limo, but I'd gradually accelerate as it caught up, and take my position.
 Great!
 It looked like our other two convoy vehicles had survived too!
 Uh oh.
-Nope.
-Something was wrong.
+Nope: something was wrong.
 The two good guy cars were acting like bad guys-- shooting at the limo!

 The creeps were turn coats!
 I confirmed this with the limo driver over the radio.
 This made me angry.